braice/MuMuDVB/doc/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This HTTP connection can be used to monitor MuMuDVB.
 This feature will be implemented in a near future release.
 Please tell wich data can be interesting for you.

+You can get statistics using the following url `http://10.0.0.1:4242/monitor/statistics.txt`

 Monitoring